Solinea/goldstone-server/docs/HACKING.md

 ## Configure VirtualBox Networking

-The recommended developement environment uses a prebuilt OpenStack image.
+The recommended development environment uses a prebuilt OpenStack image.
 This section assumes that the image has been downloaded and imported into VirtualBox.
 The `configure_vbox.sh` script in `$PROJECT_HOME/goldstone-server/bin` sets up the following aspects of networking:

 * Creates a new host-only network for OpenStack
 * Ensures that the OpenStack VM has the correct network interfaces